 I think the lighter weight of pop-ups and hybrids can make driving up onto squared-off blocks difficult and that is why owners favor the crescent-shape blocks.

-Crescent blocks will raise the tire higher the further you drive back onto it which simplifies the leveling task.
+Crescent blocks will raise the tire higher the further you drive back onto it, which simplifies the leveling task.
 After you level the camper using blocks, place chocks at each tire to prevent any further tire motion.

-Another way to level pop-up campers and hybrid camping trailers is using the same type of leveling jack around the low tire as I spoke about in the teardrop section.
+Another way to level pop-up campers and hybrid camping trailers is to use the same type of leveling jack around the low tire as I spoke about in the teardrop section.
 Simply slide the jack around the low tire and use the ratchet wrench to raise the tire until the camper is level.